telepresenceio/telepresence/reference/intercepts.md

 ## Creating an intercept without a local process running

-If you are *are* logged into Ambassador Cloud, when you create an intercept the Traffic Agent does a GET request to your service and the process running on your local machine at the port specified in your intercept to determine if they support HTTP/2.
-This is required for the selective intercepts to behave correctly.
+The Traffic Agent sends a GET request to your service and the process running on your local machine at the port specified in your intercept to determine if they support HTTP/2, if you *are* logged into Ambassador Cloud.
+This is required for selective intercepts to behave correctly.

 If you do not have a service running locally, the Traffic Agent will use the result it gets from the HTTP check against your app in the cluster to configure requests